 Ingredients For Chicken Zucchini Casserole

 - Stuffing mix: there are quite a few varieties or “flavors” of stuffing mixes.
+Use the one you like the most.

 - Diced cooked chicken breast: if you are in a hurry, dice the chicken breasts before cooking them in boiling water, rather than cooking the whole breast and then dicing it.
+It will cook faster.

 - Zucchini: as I mentioned before, you can add the zucchini in medium or small dice, or you can shred it if you have picky eaters at home.